4.3. Elements (Lens, Ray Source, …)¶

 4.3.2.4.
 Power Parameter¶

-the cumulative power of all rays is defined.
-This proves especially
+Providing the power-parameter, the cumulative power of all rays is defined.

-useful when working with multiple sources with different power ratios.
+This is useful when working with multiple sources with different powers.

 RS = ot.RaySource(circ, power=0.5)